antontimmermans/MOMPOS/README.md

 28-03-2021 V1.2  Added sound files by Steven Weese.
 Added more purpose for rope

 14-04-2021 V1.2a  Added Spanish translation by Vidimus

+14-04-2021 V1.2b Second package creation attempt to bypass bug in 2.5.4